ahmedfadul123/Learning-Retrofit/README.md

 # Learning
-how to use Retrofit with idiomatic Kotlin code that you can apply directly to your Android app, how to use concurrency, coroutines in Kotlin
+how to use concurrency, coroutines in Kotlin this repo is an example of smiple MVVM architecture and shows how to use ViewBinding , Retrofit , Coroutine and Live Data .

+# Packages
+* ViewBinding
+* Retrofit
+* JSON Converter with Gson
+* coroutines

+# Architecture
+* Simple MVVM Architecture